Open Online Theatre Programme

 - 2 days in-person cohort meet-up at the midway point of the course.
 This is an opportunity to collaborate, share ideas, test work-in-progress and iron out any issues.

 - A further 4 weeks’ reflection, practise and R&D of your work.
 This is self-guided and flexible with mentors on hand as required.

 - For those participating in the festival there is an additional 4 weeks mentored R&D followed by the 3 day festival.

 We encourage all participants to spend the first two weeks digesting and reflecting on the course learning and on their practice, during which time the team will be available to offer support.
 Participants can be flexible around the amount of time they spend exploring their artistic idea.

 To apply please complete this simple google form here:

-Please also submit an anonymous equal opportunities form by the deadline Sunday 22 August 2021 at midday.
-We will wright to you with the outcome of the application on the 6th of September.
+Please also submit an anonymous equal opportunities form by the deadline Tuesday 30 September 2021 at midnight.
+We will write to you with the outcome of the application on 10 of October.